Dherse/masterproef/content/2_ecosystem.typ

         hlinex(start: 1, end: 5, stroke: (thickness: 0.5pt, dash: "dashed")),
         [],
         colspanx(4)[#align(left)[
-            Rust is a modern low-level language, it is very performant, has excellent first-party tooling, quickly growing in popularity, and has is memory safe.
+            Rust is a modern low-level language, it is very performant, has excellent first-party tooling, quickly growing in popularity, and is memory safe.
 However, it has difficult syntax and semantics that is unwelcoming for non-developers, which makes it unsuitable for either @api design or as a root language.
 However, its large array of language-implementation libraries coupled with its memory and thread safety makes it an excellent candidate for the implementation of a new language.
         ]],

         smallcaps[ *Python* ],